 wHAT IS JOURNAL CLUB?

-You can get signed up to present by reaching out to our Vice President, Faith Nguyen, by emailing fcn180001@utdallas.edu or messaging on GroupMe.
-Additionally, you can contact us through our social media platforms, talking to us at events, or emailing utdnsa@gmail.com.
+You can contact us GroupMe or Instagram, talking to us at events, or emailing utdnsa@gmail.com.
 We'll find an open meeting that works for your schedule and answer any other questions you have!

 Jai Singh Rajput